OctopusDeploy/Octopus-Bamboo/README.md

 To update the marketplace, use the following steps.

 1. Build the JAR file.
 You can do this locally, or get the JAR file artifact from TeamCity.
-Note that you will need to increment the version inside the pom.xml file before building (`<version>1.0.3</version>`).
+    - Note that if you are building locally you will need to increment the version inside the pom.xml file before building (`<version>1.0.3</version>`).
 This version is used by the store to show the latest artifact to end users.
 2. Browse to https://marketplace.atlassian.com/manage/plugins/com.octopus.bamboo/versions.
 Use the atlassian@octopus.com
    account - credentials are in the password manager.
 3. Click the `Create version` button.